 We will again gather at Camp Stevens in Julian for an all ages church retreat at Camp Stevens, this year to be held Nov.
 3 – 5.
 The fall is a great time to be at camp, enjoying the harvest from the summer and hiking in the cooler temperatures.
 Join us for a weekend worshipping God amid wide open spaces!

-On April 9, hear the choir’s “Hosanna” during the Palm Procession; then on April 16, Easter Sunday, they perform The Beatles’, “Here Comes the Sun”.
+On May 7, the choir start work on our Father’s Day performance of Randy Newman’s “You’ve Got a Friend in Me.”
 Under the musical direction of Meagan Flint, KCC offers FREE music instruction for your children, ages Preschool through 12th Grades on the second and fourth Sundays of each month, 11 AM to Noon, in the Youth Hall.
 The choir will combine instruction with social justice themes, as well as performance opportunities a few times a year in church.
 Please note the revised Youth Choir schedule for the spring.

 Join us at 10 AM Sundays in the sanctuary for Traditional Worship.
 Children and youth spend the first 10 minutes in worship and depart for Sunday School after the children’s message.
 Infants and toddlers can be dropped off upstairs in the nursery 15 minutes before worship.